 You’ll need to change the oil and oil filter (if fitted); contaminated oil will damage the engine.
 The gas in the oil washes the cylinder and exposes internal components to excessive friction.

 Gas Tap – To prevent your snowblower from developing a float valve leak, turn your fuel tap off when not in use.
 If you don’t have a valve fitted, go ahead and fit one.
 It’s a simple, inexpensive procedure.
 Check out this post, it covers the process for a lawnmower, but it’s identical for a snowblower “Mower fuel tap”.

 Most snow blowers are happy to use about 5W30 or 10W30 engine oil.

 Top Mechanics Tip

 In addition, and this is important, add a fuel stabilizer to your gas tank at the end of the season.
 Modern gas goes stale in as little as one month and it degrades fuel lines and plastic carburetor components.

-Stabilizer keeps gas fresh for up to 2 years and protects your fuel system components from damage; in fact, use stabilizer in all your small engine kit, generators, lawnmowers, dirtbikes, ATV’s, outboard motors.
+The stabilizer keeps gas fresh for up to 2 years and protects your fuel system components from damage; in fact, use the stabilizer in all your small engine kit, generators, lawnmowers, dirt bikes, ATVs, outboard motors.
 It’s safe to use in two strokes also (not an oil substitute for two strokes), chainsaws, weed eaters, hedge trimmers, etc.